-We all love that 3 day weekend in February for President’s Day.
+We all love the President’s Day 3 day weekend!
 In honor of our esteemed leaders, here are a few Presidential wine and cider facts.

 - George Washington won his election into the House of Burgesses in 1758 after bringing 144 gallons of hard cider to voters.